 - How long is the benefit period?
 It’s typically that the headline discount offers you see will only apply for the first year of your plan.
 After that, you will start paying the non-discounted cost – which as you can see from the table above, are a lot more expensive.

 - What are the conditions of your discount and what happens if you don’t meet them?
 Most people will find it easy to pay their bills on time or by direct debit, but failing to do so one billing period could result in you losing the benefit all together.
 You could even be slugged a fee.

 When it comes to weighing up your options, you should also consider any additional incentives offered by the electricity retailers.
-These are unlikely to dictate your final decision, but they can be a helpful point of difference when looking at comparable plans.
+These should not dictate your final decision, but they can be a helpful point of difference when looking at comparable plans.
 Lumo Energy, for example, boasts an online rewards program which gives customers discounts on things like fuel, movie and theme park tickets, as well as reduced prices at selected retailers.
-Lumo Energy also has an energy plan that sees customers earn Velocity Frequent Flyer points.
 Other incentives are a little more basic, with AGL giving a $25 credit to your bill when you sign up online, for example.
 You can also collect flybuys points with AGL.
-While these incentives should not dictate your final decision, they can be helpful if you are likely to make maximum use of these bonuses.
+Meanwhile Simply Energy has a specific offer for RACQ members which brings an extra discount off usage charges.

 New electricity providers in Queensland

 Queensland does not have as many electricity retailers competing for your business as Victoria or New South Wales, but at least one new provider has entered the market since it was deregulated in 2016.
 That retailer goes by the name of Mojo Power.
 As you can see from our price comparison above, Mojo Power is slightly different to other electricity providers because it does not offer any discounts as such.
 Instead it promises access to wholesale rates, provided you first subscribe and pay a monthly or annual fee.